 A counseling session is a great place to start if you need help with your financial affairs.
-The counselors are highly skilled at analyzing your information, outlining available options, and designing money management programs that can help eliminate not only your debt but the stress that goes with it.
+The professionals at credit counseling agencies are highly skilled at analyzing your information, outlining available options, and designing money management programs that can help eliminate not only your debt but the stress that goes with it.

-Credit counseling can be done in-person, over the phone, or online—whichever is most convenient for you.
+Credit counseling can be done in-person, over the phone, or online.
 A certified counselor will spend an hour or so with you to gather information and get a general idea of your economic situation.

 Credit counseling agencies typically provide five main services:

-The counselor will want to know about your income, assets, expenses, and your financial goals.
-It’s a good idea to have all this information ready before you begin the conversation with your counselor.
+The counselor will want to know about your income, assets, expenses, and financial goals.
 They’ll ask about the circumstances that got you into debt, and what you’ve done so far to take care of it.
-At the end of the first session, you and the counselor may decide that more counseling would be helpful.
+At the end of the first session, you and the counselor will discuss ways to budget and may suggest that more counseling would be helpful.

-Depending on your personal situation, the counselor may recommend a Debt Management Plan (DMP).
-For some consumers, it can be a savvy debt relief strategy.
-If this is the case for you, the counselor will propose a plan that will allow you to consolidate your debts into one monthly payment with a lower interest rate.
-If you enroll in a DMP, you can expect your debt to be cleared within three to five years.
+Depending on your personal situation, the counselor may recommend a debt management plan (DMP), which can be a savvy debt relief strategy for some.
+This is a personalized plan that will allow you to consolidate your debts into one monthly payment with a lower interest rate.
+If you enroll in a DMP, you can usually expect your debt to be cleared within three to five years.

-If it turns out that the best method for putting your debt behind you is bankruptcy, you’re required by the federal government to undergo two sessions of credit counseling.
-The first session is known as “pre-filing counseling” and then at the end of the bankruptcy process, before your debts are discharged, you’ll need to do a pre-discharge counseling session.
-These meetings are designed to inform you about the bankruptcy process and to educate you on how to avoid getting into debt again.
+If it turns out that the best method for putting your debt behind you is bankruptcy, you’ll be required to undergo two sessions of credit counseling: “pre-filing counseling” and a pre-discharge counseling session at the end of the bankruptcy process (before your debts are discharged).
+These meetings are designed to inform you about the bankruptcy process and educate you on how to avoid getting into debt again.

 If you’re having difficulty paying back student loans, the counselor will review your entire economic situation and may speak with your loan issuers.
-They’ll take into consideration your expenses and all your loans and other debt to figure out what the best path is for you.
-The federal student loan repayment options available to you will depend on whether you’ve been able to make payments on time or whether you’re in default on your loan.
+They’ll take into consideration your expenses, loans, and other debt to figure out the best path for you.
+The federal student loan repayment options available to you will depend on whether you’ve been able to make payments on time, or whether you’re in default on your loan.

 This type of counseling can help if you’re having trouble paying your rent or mortgage or need advice on how to buy your first home.
 The counselor can advise you on issues like how to avoid foreclosure, protect your credit, create a budget, and can provide other helpful resources.

-Most consumer credit counseling agencies will provide some, if not all, of the services outlined above, but they’re primarily known for the Debt Management Plans they offer.
-If appropriate for your situation, enrolling in a DMP could be the answer you’ve been looking for in your quest to become debt free and financially stable.
+Most consumer credit counseling agencies will provide some, if not all, of the services outlined above, but they’re primarily known for the DMPs they offer.
+If appropriate for your situation, enrolling in a DMP could be the answer you’ve been looking for in your quest to become more financially stable.

 While credit counseling is usually free, if you enroll in a DMP, you will pay a fee for the service.
-A DMP is a less drastic form of debt relief than bankruptcy or debt settlement, which we’ll outline and compare later.
+As far as credit counseling vs. debt settlement is concerned, DMP is a less drastic form of debt relief than debt settlement (or bankruptcy), which we’ll compare later.